-- Services are required to complete quarterly performance reporting on the department's online reporting system (Procure to Invest; P2i). - Services will be required to use the ARC case management system to record information about referrals and families they have contact with.
+- Services are required to complete quarterly performance reporting, including case studies, on the department's online reporting system (Procure to Invest; P2i). - Services will be required to use the ARC case management system to record information about referrals and families they have contact with.
 This will include recording information required for evaluation purposes.